learn-co-curriculum/environment-setup/README.md

 You'll be using the Learn IDE to complete the coding labs in your courses.
 You'll be spending a lot of time with the IDE so let's take a few minutes to get to know it.

+**If you are currently on a mobile device, you need to switch to a computer in order to proceed.**

 ## Download the Learn IDE

 First, we need to get set up with the Learn IDE.
 Follow the instructions below: